360° Panorama at Cone Peak summit - drag to pan (larger image)

 3D View

-Note: map is interactive, lines & icons clickable for more info - profile displays climb within map bounds.
+Note: map is interactive, lines & icons clickable for more info - click 'Profile' button to hide/show climb.
 Full-screen map

 Disambiguation: Cone Peak via Backpack or Dayhike ?